 We are the voice for nature in our communities, to our city and district councils, to our regional councils, to central-government, and in our courts.
 No other organisation does this.

 We do not receive government funding – we rely on the support from our members and supporters through membership fees, regular giving, donations and bequests.
 We speak for all our threatened species and treasured places, from endangered Maui’s dolphins to high-country tussock lands.

-Since it was formed Forest & Bird has played an active role in preserving New Zealand’s environment and native species.
-We have helped establish protection for a third of our country’s land in parks and reserves, put an end to logging of our native forests and helped bring species such as the kakapo and kokako back from the brink of extinction.
+Since 1923 Forest & Bird has played a crucial role in preserving New Zealand’s environment and native species.
+We've helped establish conservation protection for a third of our country’s land mass, put an end to logging our publicly-owned native forests and helped prevent species such as the kakapo and kokako becoming extinct.